-i.
-Housing/ Student Residences
+j.
+Housing/Student Residences

 Student Housing on TWU's two residential campuses is set at approximately 50% capacity.
-This means approximately 600 students at Langley, and approximately eight students per six-week period at the Laurentian Leadership Center (LLC) in Ottawa.
+This means approximately 600 students at Langley, and approximately eight - twelve students persix-week period at the Laurentian Leadership Center (LLC) in Ottawa.
 In Langley, both dorms and apartments students will have their own private bedroom while sharing bathroom and lounge facilities.
 In each style, the dorm or apartment (or LLC) will be treated as a household unit (or "bubble") and follow provincial guidelines for prevention of COVID-19.
-Policies have been developed that will limit guests and social events.
+Policies have been developed that limit guests and social events in accordance with all current provincial health orders.

 Students living on campus will be required to sign a Residence Health and Safety Agreement form.
 Clear instruction for student lounges, off-campus visitors, usage of cafeteria and other shared spaces will be provided to students prior to their arrival.
 Clear signage will help students to navigate proper physical distancing outside the dorm or apartment.
 Masks are not required in household spaces.
-Masks should be used in common spaces where safe physical distancing is difficult to maintain.
+As of October 27, 2020, masks are required in all indoor public spaces where safe physical distancing is difficult to maintain.
+Signs are posted to identify these areas with an emphasis on high traffic areas where people enter, move through and exit buildings, and shared spaces where people gather for longer periods of time like the Trinity Commons and other lounge spaces around campus.
+Masks are an added layer of protection and do not replace the expectation of physical distancing, which remains in effect in all non-household spaces.

-Should a COVID-19 exposure occur on campus, students living in apartments and dorms will follow similar household standards for contact tracing and isolation.
-Students will be supported by the TWU Public Health Team and Community Life.
-There will be designated single-occupancy apartments for quarantine, and the Wellness Center will be prioritizing testing access and medical treatment for resident students.
+Should a COVID-19 exposure occur on campus, students living in apartments and dorms on our Langley campus will follow similar household standards for contact tracing and isolation.
+Students will be supported by the TWU Public Health Team and Student Life throughout isolation in consultation with Fraser Health Authority.
+There are some designated single-occupancy apartments for quarantine to help decant numbers in dorms as needed, and the Wellness Center will be prioritizing testing access and medical treatment for resident students.
 Students living off campus who have been exposed to COIVD-19 will follow BCCDC guidelines and protocols related to self-isolation.
-Testing for COVID-19 is available at the Wellness j.
-Indigenous Gathering Places

-Centre for students who live in student housing who fit the BCCDC guidelines related to COVID-19 Testing.
+Testing for COVID-19 is available at the Wellness Centre for students who live in student housing who fit the BCCDC guidelines related to COVID-19 Testing.
 For students living off-campus, information on BC COVID-19 Collection Centers is available on the BCCDC site and here.